HubbleCommand/OS-SDGP-G13/README.md

       -Orientation of device\
       -Additional descriptive tags in the Image Description tag\
 \
-Remaining objectives:\
--sending images to a server, to be uploaded daily to Zooniverse

-Create a server:\
+Create a basic server:\
 -hosted on a Pi\
 -written in Python\
 -analyses tags and puts images with similar tags in the same data set(s)\
 \
-While a server exists, all functionalities remain to be added.

 ## Progress
-Camera functionalities completed along with EXIF tags
+Camera functionalities completed along with EXIF tags.\

+Remaining objectives for App:\
+-sending images to a server, to be uploaded daily to Zooniverse

+Remaining objectives for Server:\
+-all functionalities remain to be added